PalisadoesFoundation/talawa-admin/.github/ISSUE_TEMPLATE/bug-report.md

 **Potential internship candidates**

-Please read this if you are planning to apply for a Palisadoes Foundation internship
+Please read this if you are planning to apply for a Palisadoes Foundation internship:
 - https://github.com/PalisadoesFoundation/talawa/issues/359